Primary and Secondary School Visits

 Central City Educational Opportunities

 Make the most of your class visit into the centre city by visiting more than one of the great local arts and heritage attractions.
-In addition to the Teece Museum, the Rutherford’s Den, Canterbury Museum and Christchurch Art Gallery all run educational programmes, and are all located within easy walking distance of the Teece.
+Nearby the Teece Museum, the Rutherford’s Den, Canterbury Museum, Christchurch Art Gallery and the Botanic Gardens are all located within easy walking distance.